 The first and most important thing to realize about Islamic law is that, seen in its own terms, it is the law of God not of man.
 No society since the death of Mohammed could enforce Shari’a because, absent divine inspiration, no human had complete and correct knowledge of its content.
-Strictly speaking, what traditional Islamic courts enforced was not Shari’a, God’s law, but fiqh, jurisprudence, the imperfect human attempt to deduce from religious sources what human law ought to be.
+Strictly speaking, what traditional Islamic courts enforced was not Shari’a, God’s law, but fiqh, jurisprudence, the imperfect human attempt to deduce from religious sources what human law ought to be196.
 That fact helps explain how Sunni Islam was able to maintain four different but mutually orthodox schools of law.
 There could be only one correct answer to what God wanted humans to do but there could be more than one reasonable guess.
 According to a widely accepted tradition, a Mujtahid, a legal scholar deducing the law from the Koran and the traditions of what Mohammed did and said, got two rewards in heaven if he got it right, one if he got it wrong.

 That also explains the nature of the five-fold division of acts in Islamic law.
 An obligatory act is an act that God will reward you in the afterlife for performing, punish you for not performing.
 A recommended act is one which God will reward you for performing but will not punish you for not performing.
 A permissible act is one for which God will neither reward you nor punish you.
 An offensive act is one which you will be rewarded for refraining from but will not be punished for performing.
 An unlawful act is one which you will be punished for performing, rewarded for avoiding.
 From the standpoint of a believing Muslim, while no society’s legal system enforced Shari’a, Shari’a was enforced in all societies at all times and places—by God not by man.

-In many cases, taking an unlawful act or refraining from an obligatory act might result in legal punishment as well as divine punishment, but that is not what defines the act as unlawful or obligatory.
+In many cases, taking an unlawful act or refraining from an obligatory act might result in legal punishment as well as divine punishment, but that is not what defines the act as unlawful or obligatory197.
 To put the point differently, Islamic law is more nearly a system of morality than a system of law, since its rules primarily describe how one ought to act, only secondarily the legal consequences of action.
 It is a system of law only from a standpoint that regards God, not the human legal system, as the ultimate judge and enforcer.

 To better see the distinction between Shari’a and fiqh, consider the two different meanings of “constitutional” in our legal system.
 For a law professor teaching constitutional law to his students, what is constitutional is defined by what decisions the Supreme Court has made in the past or what decisions he expects it to make in the future.
 There is no inconsistency in holding that the New Deal farm program was unconstitutional in 1936, when the Supreme Court ruled against it, but constitutional after 1942, when the Supreme Court approved a revised version—a change due, arguably, not to changes in the legislation but in the position of the Court.